African Masterpieces in the Skeppsholmen Caverns

-In the fall of 2013, Världskulturmuseerna / Swedish National Museums of World Culture will show some of the world's most sophisticated historical works of art in the Caverns on the island of Skeppsholmen, Stockholm.
-The exhibition opens 7 September 2013.
-Tickets released soon.
+Världskulturmuseerna / Swedish National Museums of World Culture were showing some of the world's most sophisticated historical works of art in the Caverns on the island of Skeppsholmen, Stockholm.

 Dynasty and Divinity is organized by the Museum for African Art, New York, and the Fundación Botín, Santander, Spain, in collaboration with the National Commission for Museums and Monuments, Nigeria.